 Auditing allows a student to observe the instruction of a course without earning credit.
 Computer Science and Engineering courses, Geoscience courses, Physical Education courses, Creative Writing courses, Foreign Language courses, online courses, and any course that charges a lab fee may not be audited.
-Participation and discussion is at the discretion of the instructor.
-Auditing grants only the privilege of hearing and observing and does not grant credit or access to online course tools.
+Participation, discussion and access to online materials is at the discretion of the instructor.
+Auditing does not grant credit, but does grant the privilege of hearing and observing course information.

 Beginning the first day of classes through Census Day, a student may obtain an audit form in the Office of Registrar located on the first floor of the Student Services Building.
 Please consult the Office of the Registrar's FAQ for more detailed audit procedures and associated non-refundable fees.

 All applicants for auditing graduate courses should have documentation indicating the completion of a baccalaureate degree.
 Exceptions to this policy may be granted only upon application to the Dean of Graduate Studies.
 Under no circumstances will a student be allowed to audit Studio/Ensemble courses.

 All courses are identified by a four-digit number preceded by the name (or abbreviation) of the program.
 Courses beginning with a number 5 or greater are graduate courses.
 The second digit of the course number identifies the semester credit hour value.
 Courses with a V in the second position are variable semester credit hour courses.

 The number of lecture hours per week and the number of laboratory hours are given in brackets following the course description: (2-4) means two hours of lecture and four hours of laboratory each week.

 For additional information on semester credit hours, see policy.utdallas.edu/utdpp1090.